1.1 Contempt of court and other offences and torts involving the administration of justice

 appeal or review.

-The Commission noted in its 2016 report on the law of evidence the varying procedures and
+The Commission noted in its 2016 Report on Consolidation and Reform of Aspects of the Law of Evidence the varying procedures and

 rules of evidence among quasi-judicial bodies.
 A number of submissions received during the consultation process for this Fifth Programme have drawn attention to the great multiplicity of avenues of appeal from these bodies, and the confusion that this generates.
 Questions pertaining to related issues, such as the standard of proof to be applied, and access to legal representation, may also be examined.